Skip to main content

 Does the Mietpreisbremse apply everywhere in Berlin?

 The Mietpreisbremse applies across designated tight markets, and Berlin is fully designated.
+German federal law runs the cap to 31 December 2029.
 There are carve-outs (new-builds first let after October 2014, extensive modernisations, and short-let arrangements with their own rules), but for the typical existing apartment in Berlin, the cap on new-letting rent is effectively in force.
 This is the single biggest reason rent growth has been slower than headlines suggest.

 Is 8 years a realistic break-even target?